Exploration outside the Tritton operations area

 The Company holds a number of prospective regional exploration tenements across Australia in New South Wales and Queensland.

 Straits Gold Pty Ltd (a wholly owned subsidiary of Aeris Resources Limited) is the 100 per cent holder of the tenements comprising the Yandan project.
-The Yandan project is located approximately 40km to the west of the township of Mount Coolon and 155km southeast of Charters Towers, north Queensland.
+The Yandan project is located approximately 40 kilometres to the west of the township of Mount Coolon and 155 kilometres southeast of Charters Towers, North Queensland.
 The Yandan project is located on the eastern margin of the western arm of the Drummond Basin, proximal to the contact of the Drummond Basin within the Anakie Inlier.
 The Drummond Basin is highly prospective for epithermal gold rich mineral systems, most notable for the Pajingo (~5Moz Au), Ravenswood (~4Moz Au) and Mt Leyshon (~3.5Moz).

 The Yandan gold mine was operated by Ross Mining between 1985 and 1990 and produced over 350,000 ounces of gold by heap leach and from a carbon in leach plant.
 An initial Mineral Resource estimate (JORC 2004 compliant) has been determined for the East Hill mineralised system: